mtfurlan/mtfurlan.github.io/_posts/2021-05-10-colourspaces.markdown

 to calculate our steps, then every step should actually look the same amount of different.

+This is ignoring the nonlinearity of output LEDs for now, my plan is to characterize and adjust later.

 #### Approach 1
 In CIELCHab, with a static L and C, iterate over h.